 The Institute complements and adds a vital human, social and cultural dimension to other renowned JCU research centres whose work has impact on the lives of communities in the region.
 The Institute will work to build an evidence base for policy, service and program development to enhance quality of life in Australia and overseas.

-The joint venture was developed to more effectively deliver Research and Development to northern Australia.
-It is an innovative research partnership which brings together complementary strengths in ecology, management and fundamental research approaches to enhance analytical and exploratory capacity to address a wide spectrum of issues.
+The JCU-CSIRO Partnership has existed since 2006 with the aim to strengthen the connections between the two organisations and facilitate building research capability to achieve shared research goals with benefit to regional communities in northern Australia.
+It is an innovative research partnership which brings together complementary strengths in diverse disciplines, knowledge and research approaches to enhance analytical and exploratory capacity to address a wide spectrum of issues.

 JCU operates in close corporation with the Australian Institute of Marine Science through its joint venture partnership AIMS@JCU.

 This agreement set outs to increase research capabilities, activities, outputs and outcomes, and to improve research training opportunities for students by undertaking collectively many activities which cannot be taken individually.

 Working together in the program fields of Aquaculture, Coastal Processes and Modeling, and Stress in Tropical Marine Systems also creates opportunities to develop new areas of research expertise.

 The Australian Tropical Herbarium is based in the ATFI Building at JCU’s Cairns, Nguma-bada campus, Smithfield and brings together the tropical plant specimen collections of the Australian National Herbarium (Atherton), the Queensland Herbarium (Mareeba) and the JCU Herbarium to form one of Australia’s largest and most diverse collections of tropical plant specimens.